RTCovid/business-impact/README.md

 _Riverside County is a county located in the southern portion of the U.S. state of California.
 As of the 2010 census, the population was 2,189,641, making it the fourth-most populous county in California and the 10th-most populous in the United States.
 The name was derived from the city of Riverside, which is the county seat._ ([Wikipedia](https://en.wikipedia.org/wiki/Riverside_County,_California))

 Additional details
- - The county has forty-nine census tracts (out of approximately 1,000 nationwide)
+ - The county has 49 census tracts (out of approximately 1,000 nationwide).
  - Amazon is a big local employer, providing approximately 50% of local jobs.
 Most other jobs are with smaller companies.

 ### Opportunity Zones